ruffrey/kval/README.md

 it listens on `127.0.0.1:9226`.

-To be accessible externally, the port will need to be opened in your firewall, and you must listen on a public IP.
+To be accessible externally, the port will need to be opened in your firewall, and you must listen on a public IP by adding it in the config file.

+To **stop**, do `kval stop`.
+This will prevent it from automatically starting when the server starts.

 ### Config file